Andries1985/zuluhotelomega-website/content/serverinfo/index.md

 - The emulator is POL1.00.
 - The server is situated in the Netherlands hosted on a 500/500 Mbit internet connection.

-## Skills and classes
+## Skills, stats and classes
 Classes feature the same mechanics as the original Zuluhotel 3.
-Which means 130 skill/status soft-cap and 150 skill hard-cap with no status cap.
+Which means 130 skill/stat soft-cap and 150 skill hard-cap with no stat cap.

 Skillgain speed will be moderate.
 Which essentially means that certain skills are easier to train than others.
 You will be able to start out with a boost of two skills (of your choice) set to 90 and one stat (Str, Dex, Int) to 90.